eclipse-xfsc/dev-ops/helm-charts/README.md

 |Universal Resolver| This chart creates an deployment for the universal resolver from uport.| [Click](/universalresolver/deployment/helm) |
 |ipfs-cluster| This chart creates an deployment for a small ipfs cluster.| [Click](/ipfs-cluster/deployment/helm) |
 |Hashicorp Vault| Deployment for a simple vault setup.| [Click](/hashicorp-vault/deployment/helm) |

-# Test of Workflows

-For testing the workflows, act is used: https://github.com/nektos/act